allpix-squared/allpix-squared/doc/usermanual/05_models/04_trapping.md

 ---
 # SPDX-FileCopyrightText: 2022 CERN and the Allpix Squared authors
 # SPDX-License-Identifier: CC-BY-4.0
-title: "Trapping of Charge Carriers"
+title: "Trapping and Detrapping of Charge Carriers"
 weight: 4
 ---

-Allpix Squared provides the possibility to simulate the trapping of charge carriers as a consequence of radiation induced lattice defects.
+Allpix Squared provides the possibility to simulate the trapping and detrapping of charge carriers as a consequence of radiation induced lattice defects.
 Several models exist, that quantify the effective lifetime of electrons and holes, respectively, as a function of the fluence and, partially, the temperature.
 The fluence needs to be provided to the corresponding propagation module, and is always interpreted as 1-MeV neutron equivalent fluence \[[@niel]\].